topunix/trivia-app/README.md

-# Full Stack Trivia
+# Full Stack Trivia App

 ![trivia](https://user-images.githubusercontent.com/833824/82157851-df0a7980-9851-11ea-8b0d-a79c7763789d.jpg)

 ## Introduction

-Udacity is dedicated to fostering bonding experiences for its employees and students.
-To promote this, a team of members developed and launched a trivia app that is now regularly used for team-building activities.
+Udacitrivia is a trivia app that is now regularly used for team-building activities.

 This trivia app offers the following features: